richardlaugesen/richardlaugesen.github.io/index.md

 description: Richard Laugesen
 ---

-### Hi, I'm Richard.
-A hydrologist & data scientist from Australia trying to improve water-sensitive decision making.
+Hi, I'm Richard.
+A scientist & data-nerd from Australia trying to improve water-sensitive decision making.

 I use this site to create (hopefully) interesting content for people to read.
 Whether that be general [thoughts and opinions](/writing) or academic [publications](/publications).